Colorado Politics

 Dean alleges firing over opposition to book ban in Elizabeth School District

 On Nov.
-30, 2025, Le Ellen Condry filed a complaint in U.S. District Court, naming the Elizabeth School District, Elizabeth School District Superintendent Dan Snowberger and John Rogerson, the district’s human resources director, as defendants.
+30, 2025, Le Ellen Condry filed a complaint naming the Elizabeth School District, Elizabeth School District Superintendent Dan Snowberger and John Rogerson, the district’s human resources director, as defendants.

 Condry is represented by attorney Andy McNulty.

-Condry was hired as the academic advisor and dean of students at the Elizabeth Middle School in Elbert County in June of 2024, signing a one-year contract with a salary of $65,000.
+Condry was hired as the academic adviser and dean of students at the Elizabeth Middle School in Elbert County in June 2024, signing a one-year contract with a salary of $65,000, and she relocated from another state to accept the position.

-Relocating from another state to accept the position, Condry claimed that, prior to accepting the job offer, she was unaware that the school district was planning on implementing a book ban that was “explicitly racist, sexist, homophobic, and transphobic,” beginning in the 2024-2025 school year, according to court documents.
+Condry claims that, prior to accepting the job offer, she was unaware that the school district was planning on implementing a book ban that was “explicitly racist, sexist, homophobic, and transphobic,” beginning in the 2024-2025 school year, according to court documents.

-At the core is a list of 19 books removed from school libraries.
+At the lawsuit’s core is a list of 19 books removed from school libraries.

-In her lawsuit, Condry said she wrote to the the school board, criticizing the book ban and calling it “unethical and racist.”
-Shortly thereafter, the district held a back-to-school barbeque event.
+In her lawsuit, Condry said she wrote to the school board criticizing the book ban and calling it “unethical and racist.”
+Shortly thereafter, the district held a back-to-school barbecue event.

-Approximately five days after the BBQ, on Aug.
+Approximately five days after the barbecue, on Aug.
 26, 2024, the board read Condry’s criticism of the book ban, the lawsuit said.

-The next day, Snowberger sent an email to Ms. Condry and all other district employees and stated that “[s]adly, some staff members did seem to misunderstand the request [for feedback] and somehow felt the request was an opening for harsh feedback to the Board on their decision” to implement the book ban.
+The next day, Snowberger sent an email to Condry and all other district employees and stated that “(S)adly, some staff members did seem to misunderstand the request (for feedback) and somehow felt the request was an opening for harsh feedback to the Board on their decision” to implement the book ban.

 Snowberger specifically called out Condry’s remarks, stating that her “feedback” — Condry had called the board’s actions racist — “crossed the lines of professional and ethical behavior” and that her remarks would lead to “further disciplinary action.”